 It Can Work As A Substitute For An NSAID

 Sportspeople have been taking non-steroidal anti-inflammatory drugs such as naproxen sodium and ibuprofen for several years, but these NSAIDs are perhaps not as harmless as before.
-Athletes who take part in ‘ultradistance’ events, especially, are usually advised not to use NSAIDs in long training and events, because of the increased possibility of renal issues.
-Albeit your events and training sessions are short, having NSAIDs regularly and for long time may put you at more risk of heart attacks and strokes.
+Athletes who take part in ‘ultra distance’ events, especially, are usually advised not to use NSAIDs in long training and events, because of the increased possibility of renal issues.
+Albeit your events and training sessions are short, having NSAIDs regularly and for a long time may put you at more risk of heart attacks and strokes.

 It Can Alleviate Inflammation

 Some amount of inflammation can actually be a good thing for sportspeople, and it can help to stimulate positive adaptation to training.
 Excessive inflammation negatively affects both recovery and athletic performance.
 The human body has CB2 cannabinoid receptors, but these are concentrated at a greater level in the immune system.
 Cannabinoids that bind to the receptors may lessen the production of cytokine, and thereby may help to reduce inflammation.
-This is to say, cannabidiol bound to these help reduce the reaction when the immune system sends the alarm following hard exercise.
+This is to say, cannabidiol bound to this help reduce the reaction when the immune system sends the alarm following hard exercise.

 It Can Act As A Substitute For Opioids